JimCarnicelli/jcTBL/README.md

 little desire to right now.
 That seems like it would take a lot of time to do justice to and might mislead developers about how best to integrate this library into their own projects.

+I wrote this to be completely cross-platform, though I built it specifically on OS X. I'd welcome having others build this on Windows, Linux or other systems and submitting their work so this can be distributed as a stand-alone library for all systems.

 ## License and credit